 Who am I?

-A Postgraduate degree in Chemistry followed by Post Graduate Diploma in Management.
-I am still trying to figure out how and when I can connect all these dots to what I do presently.
+A Post-Graduate degree in Chemistry followed by a second Post-Graduate Diploma in Management.
+I completed a one-year MFA in creative writing course from the Writer's Village University, U.S. in Dec 2020.
+Though I must admit that I am still trying to figure out how and when I can connect all these dots.

 Have I done any real work?

 If two years in market research, six years in banking as a branch head, three-plus years of blogging, writing, and publishing a book can be considered as real work, then yes!